Statistical Methods Seminar Description

 Instructor: Mwarumba Mwavita & Dasha Cochran

 Mwarumba Mwavita is the Director of the Center for Educational Research and Evaluation (CERE) at Oklahoma State University.
 In addition, he is an Assistant Professor in the Research, Evaluation, Measurement and Statistics (REMS) program in the School of Educational Studies (SES).
 He received his Bachelor’s Degree in Physics and Education at Kenyatta University, Master’s at University of Central Oklahoma, and Ph.D. in Research, Evaluation, Measurement, and Statistics from Oklahoma State University in 2005.
-He teaches general linear model (ANOVA, Regression, Multivariate), Mixed Models, and Program Evaluation courses.
+He teaches general linear model (ANOVA, Regression, Multivariate), Mixed Models, and Program Evaluation seminars.

 Daria “Dasha” Cochran is the owner of Evaluation Essentials.
 She has received her Bachelor of Science in Economics degree from Moscow State University and Masters in Counselor Education degree from Texas Tech University.
 She conducts community status evaluations and cost benefit analysis in the areas of education, mental health, and criminal justice.

-If you need to analyze a program or to conduct cost-effectiveness or cost-benefit analyses, this course is for you.
+If you need to analyze a program or to conduct cost-effectiveness or cost-benefit analyses, this seminar is for you.
 You should have a good working knowledge of the principles and practice of elementary statistical inference.
 You do not need to know matrix algebra, calculus, or decision theory (although knowledge of decision theory might be beneficial).
-Participants from a variety of fields, including sociology, psychology, education, human development, marketing, business, biology, medicine, political science, communication, and governmental and nonprofit agencies, will benefit from the course.
+Participants from a variety of fields, including sociology, psychology, education, human development, marketing, business, biology, medicine, political science, communication, and governmental and nonprofit agencies, will benefit from the seminar.